 Employer-provided health coverage is a great benefit for your employees, but what when an employee leaves the company?
-Larger employers have a responsibility to maintain these benefits for a period of time after the employee is terminated although they don't have to continue paying for them.
-These benefits are provided for under the Consolidated Omnibus Budget Reconciliation Act, commonly known as COBRA.
+Larger employers have a responsibility to maintain these benefits for a period of time after the employee is terminated. although they don't have to continue paying for them.

 What Is COBRA?

-If you have more than 20 employees and you offer company-paid health plan coverage, you must offer COBRA coverage to employees who are terminated.
+Your business is covered by COBRA if you have more than 20 employees (for more than 50% of the year) and you offer company-paid health plan coverage, You must offer COBRA coverage to employees who are terminated as well as those who leave voluntarily.
 You don't have to pay the cost of the coverage for terminated employees, but you must keep them on your health plan for a certain period of time at the same rates as other employees.

 You must include covered employees, former employees, spouses, former spouses, and dependent children in the COBRA coverage you provide if the person receiving the benefits is "qualified."
 The DOL says, "A qualified beneficiary is an individual who was covered by a group health plan on the day before a qualifying event occurred that caused him or her to lose coverage."

 An employee qualifies for COBRA coverage when they have a qualifying event, defined as an event that causes the employee to lose group health coverage.
 The event is usually termination, but it can also be if the employee's hours are reduced to the point where they lose eligibility for your group health plan.

 You might also be required to offer COBRA coverage to dependent children if your health plan stops coverage for them at a certain age.
 But you don't have to offer COBRA coverage to employees who are terminated for "gross misconduct" or if the employee becomes eligible for Medicare.

 The COBRA coverage you provide to employees must be the same as that provided to current employees under your health plan.
 If the employee elects COBRA coverage, they must be kept under your group insurance.